 Tom’s score of 144 is an historically high statistic among Ohio math competitors.
-“I checked through the last nine years and couldn’t find a score higher in Ohio,” said Eric Unwin, Summit Upper School math teacher and moderator of the Math Club.
-“I checked through the last nine years and couldn’t find a score higher in Ohio.”
+“I checked through the last seven years and couldn’t find a score higher in Ohio,” said Eric Unwin, Summit Upper School math teacher and moderator of the Math Club.
+About 34,000 students participated in the AMC test from the U.S. and other affiliated countries.
+He tied for 31st place among all participants.
 His score qualified him to take the American Invitational Mathematics Examination (AIME) on March 13.

 Sophomore Yunbo “Bonnie” Wang, Blue Ash, and senior Neng “Ben” Chai, Hyde Park were the other top scorers from The Summit on the AMC 12 exam.

 Among the students who took the AMC 10 exam, which covers the high school curriculum up to grade 10, The Summit’s top scorers were freshman Parker Bricking, Sharonville; Wanli “Vennis” Yang, Maineville, and sophomore Chenhao “Jason” Zhan, North Avondale.

 The AIME provides an even greater challenge as the questions get tougher and gives more recognition to the top math students in the country who qualify to take the test.
 Only students whose tests put them in the top five percent nationally get to take the AIME.
 The top scoring students in the U.S. and Canada on the AIME test are invited to the even more selective United States American Mathematical Olympiad.
 Scores on the AIME are released later in the year.